ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-prelude.markdown

 ## Print Quality

-The Dawn of Ashes Prelude Lorraine and Rai starter decks were printed earlier than the cards found in the Prelude booster packs.
+The cards found in the Dawn of Ashes Prelude booster packs were printed before those found in the Lorraine and Rai Starter Decks.
 Between the two prints, some colour adjustments were made to the set to improve the appearance of each card.
-Because of this, the cards in the starter decks appear to be slightly more faded or washed out than those in the booster packs.
+Because of this, the cards in the booster packs appear more vibrant than those in the Starter Decks.

 ### Blitz Mage

-Blitz Mage is the only card in the set to appear in both the Prelude booster packs and one of the starter decks without having its number changed.
-As such, the difference in print runs is very noticable on copies of this card found in the decks compared to those pulled from booster packs:
+Blitz Mage is the only card in the set to appear in both the Prelude booster packs and one a starter deck without having its number changed.
+As such, the difference in print runs is quite noticable on copies of this card found in the decks compared to those pulled from booster packs:

 {% include image.html url="/assets/images/sets/DOAp/blitz-mage.png" description="DOAp Blitz Mage starter deck print (left) vs booster pack print (right)." %}

 This is something which affects all copies of Blitz Mage.
-The 15,000 Blitz Mage cards that are found in the Rai Starter Deck have a more orange and slightly faded appearance compared to the 4,000 booster pack versions of the card, which are more red and vibrant.
+The 15,000 Blitz Mage cards that are found in the Rai Starter Deck have a more subtle appearance compared to the 4,000 booster pack versions of the card, which are more vibrant.

 ## History